-What is Measles, Mumps and Rubella?
+More about Measles, Mumps and Rubella

 An individual is infectious from the beginning of this early phase until around four days after a rash appears.
-The rash starts on the face then becomes widespread and is usually accompanied by a cough, cold symptoms and conjunctivitis.
-Complications such as ear infections and diarrhoea occur in 8-9 per cent of measles patients but one in 1000 cases will result in acute encephalitis with a 10-15% death rate.
+The rash starts on the face, then becomes widespread and is usually accompanied by a cough, cold symptoms and conjunctivitis.
+Complications such as ear infections and diarrhoea occur in 8-9 per cent of measles patients, but one in 1,000 cases will result in acute encephalitis with a 10-15% death rate.

-Mumps, caused by a virus, is known for the swollen salivary glands of the face, jaw and neck, however around one third of cases show no symptoms.
-After infection which is acquired through contact with saliva or respiratory secretions, the illness incubates within the body for 12-25 days, then produces symptoms including headaches, malaise, fever, muscle aches and loss of appetite.
+Mumps: caused by a virus and is known for the swollen salivary glands of the face, jaw and neck, however around one-third of cases show no symptoms.
+After infection, which is acquired through contact with saliva or respiratory secretions, the illness incubates within the body for 12-25 days.
+It then produces symptoms including headaches, malaise, fever, muscle aches and loss of appetite.

-Rubella, or German measles as it is more commonly known, is a usually mild viral illness that is spread through droplet or aerosol transmission.
+Rubella: Commonly known as German measles, it is a usually mild viral illness that is spread through droplet or aerosol transmission.
 The virus incubates over a 2-3 week period and can be transmitted to non-immune individuals from 1 week before the appearance of a rash to 4 days after.
-Approximately half of all infections do not produce symptoms but, if they are apparent, they can include: red rash, swelling of glands around the neck and possibly joint aches and pains.
+Approximately half of all infections do not produce symptoms, but if they are apparent, they can include red rash, swelling of glands around the neck and possibly joint aches and pains.

-Risk to travellers
+MMR Infection risk to travellers

 The risk of contracting measles, mumps and rubella is highest in those countries with low immunisation rates.

-What is Measles, Mumps and Rubella Vaccination?
+About Measles, Mumps and Rubella Vaccination

 Australian children are vaccinated against measles, mumps and rubella as part of the standard childhood immunisation schedule.
 The vaccines used in Australia are the following:

-- Live attenuated viral vaccine - MMR
+- Live attenuated viral vaccine: MMR

 Australian children are vaccinated against MMR as part of the standard childhood immunisation schedule.

 Childhood schedule: MMR at 12 months of age, then MMRV at 18 months of age completes the course.
 (MMRV vaccine is licensed for administration in children aged 14 years and under).
 Under special circumstances, such as travel to regions experiencing measles outbreaks or following exposure to the measles virus, the MMR vaccine is recommended for infants from 6 months of age.
 We advise that this information should be discussed with a medical practitioner.

-Contraindications: Should not be administered to individuals who have previously experienced a serious reaction to this vaccine, who are known to be hypersensitive to any of the vaccine components or who are unable to receive a live vaccine.
+MMR vaccine contraindications: Should not be administered to individuals who have previously experienced a serious reaction to this vaccine, who are known to be hypersensitive to any of the vaccine components or who are unable to receive a live vaccine.

 Level of protection

-Possible Side Effects
+Possible MMR Vaccine Side Effects